News

 None

-Within our project, we set out to conduct sociological research (through interviews and questionnaires) to assess the causes why we lose grasslands.
+In our project, we aimed to conduct a sociological research (through interviews and questionnaires) to assess the causes that lead to the loss and deterioration of grasslands.

 Talking with a farmer in Salonta, Bihor

-Since May 2021, we've been interviewing representatives of the following categories that use and/or manage grasslands: farmers, beekeepers, landowners' collective, local authorities, as well as APIA, the official body which controls the agricultural subsidies system in Romania.
-So far, we recorded 29 interviews in the counties of Arad, Bihor, Cluj, Covasna, Mureș, Satu Mare and Timiș.
+In May 2021, we started interviewing the stakeholders who use and/or administer grasslands: farmers, beekeepers, landowners, local authorities, as well as the governmental agency managing the agricultural subsidies in Romania.
+We carried out our study in the counties of Arad, Bihor, Cluj, Covasna, Mureș, Satu Mare and Timiș, and we have recorded 29 interviews so far.

-The collected data will reveal the current situation (land tenure, land management practices, the farm subsidy system, challenges, achievements) and will present a forecast for the next five years.
+The collected data will showcase the current situation (property system, practice usage, subsidies, difficulties, best-case practices), and will also provide a forecast for the next five years.

-The next stages of the sociological research include data analysis, designing a questionnaire to reveal the causes of grassland conversion (into cropland), its application to a sample of 1,000 people and data assessment.
+The next stages of the sociological study include: data analysis, devising a questionnaire on the causes of grassland conversion, and its application to 1,000 people, followed by the assessment results.

 Share this post: